jesperswillem/setupFEP/tutorials/1.ligFEP/README.md

 - Have a running version of openbabel
 - make sure that you have .mol2 files with partial charges added

+-- Note --
+Due to an implementation error in Q, 4 letter atom names are not properly written out.
+In the case of particularly halogen atoms you would have to double check and adjust the .pdb file, e.g. in the case of 17.pdb in this tutorial, change:

+HETATM   25  Br25 LIG   900       3.933  25.020   9.894

+to:

+HETATM   25  Br25LIG   900       3.933  25.020   9.894

 # 2.protprep
 The second step is needed to prepare a protein for simulations under spherical boundary conditions (SBC).
 Note that this script